szermatt/visual-replace/docs/source/usage.rst

 * :kbd:`M-% a` applies a single replacement, to the match right under the cursor or following the cursor, then move on to the next match.
   This is an alternative to using the query mode for replacing only some matches.
+With a prefix argument N, apply N replacements.

-* :kbd:`M-% u` reverts the last replacement that was applied.
+* :kbd:`M-% u` calls :code:`undo` on the original buffer, to revert a previous replacement.
+With a prefix argument N, repeat undo N times.

 * As usual, :kbd:`C-p` and `C-n` go up and down the history, like on any prompt.

 (Reminder: replace *M-%* with the keyboard shortcut you chose.)

-If you leave :code:`visual-replace` without confirming, with :code:`C-g`, you can continue where you left off next time by going up in the history.
+If you leave :code:`visual-replace` without confirming, with :kbd:`C-g`, you can continue where you left off next time by going up in the history.

 See `Search